FreaktheBear/TelescopeGOTO/README.md

 Of course you can buy an equatorial mount which will give you all the bells and whistles for serious stargazing.
 For me it is an interesting project which involves both theoretical and practical parts which makes it fun for me to learn new stuff.

-(Update)
-A lot of learning on the job has passed and some initial ideas turned out not to work at all.
+**(Update)** A lot of learning on the job has passed and some initial ideas turned out not to work at all.
 Also bought a proper equatorial mount via a local marketplace to convert to an automated mount.
 There will be no feedback for positioning at the moment and the NexStar object position command, sent from Stellarium via serial connection, is handled by the Pi Pico to drive the stepper motors to the correct RA/DEC coordinates.
 Indoor testing with verification of the Stellarium mobile app on my phone have proven fruitful, and currently the telescope is able to initially move to objects either left or right of the meridian, and moving between objects left or right of the meridian.
 Current challenge is moving across the meridian.
+Due to the "low" count of pulley teeth, objects will not be tracked in a fluent way, astro-photography is not my aim for now I just want to prove a concept.
+Finer movement can be accomplished by using 0.9 degree stepper motors and/or larger pulleys or other type of larger transmission ratio.

 ## Objectives
-1. Having a challenging project to learn MicroPython on a Raspberry Pi Pico for the telescope control, and communication with Stellarium on a Raspberry Pi 4b.
+1. Having a challenging project to learn MicroPython on a Raspberry Pi Pico for telescope control, and communication with Stellarium on a Raspberry Pi 4b.
 2. Low cost, with most "mechanical" parts from a local DIY shop.
 3. Allignment and positioning based upon data from a 9-axis MPU and a GPS module.
-(Update: one MPU poses too much problems getting the correct right ascension / declination data for the NextStar protocol, so I decided to use two MPU6050's for the moment) (Update: MPU6050 positioning feedback deprecated)
+(Update: MPU6050 positioning feedback deprecated, MPU6050 is "only" used for reading out latitude for initial allignment of the telescope)
 4. Telescope control and tracking based on NEMA 17 stepper motors driven by A4988 drivers and pulsed from the Pi Pico PIO.